ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 {% include figure_multi.md path1="/images/figures/lin_reg_randomtries.png" caption1="Three randomly-chosen line candidates" %}

 Pretty clearly, the first two lines don't fit our data very well.
 The third one appears to fit a little better than the other two.
 But how can we decide this?
-Formally, we need some way of expressing how good the fit is, and we can do that by defining a _cost function_.
+Formally, we need some way of expressing how good the fit is, and we can do that by defining a _loss function_.

-### Cost function
+### Loss function

-The cost is a measure of the amount of error our linear regression makes on a dataset.
-Although many cost functions have been proposed, all of them essentially penalize us on distance between the predicted value of a given $$x$$ and its actual value in our dataset.
+The loss function -- sometimes called a _cost function_ -- is a measure of the amount of error our linear regression makes on a dataset.
+Although many loss functions exist, all of them essentially penalize us on the distance between the predicted value of a given $$x$$ and its actual value in our dataset.
 For example, taking the line from the middle example above, $$ f(x) = -0.11 \cdot x + 2.5 $$, we highlight the error margins between the actual and predicted values with red dashed lines.

 {% include figure_multi.md path1="/images/figures/lin_reg_error.png" caption1="" %}

-One very common cost function is called _mean squared error_ (MSE).
-To calculate MSE, we simply take all the error bars, square their lengths, and calculate their average.
+One very common loss function is called _mean squared error_ (MSE).
+To calculate MSE, we simply take all the error bars, square their lengths, and take their average.

 $$ MSE = \frac{1}{n} \sum_i{(y_i - f(x_i))^2} $$

 $$ MSE = \frac{1}{n} \sum_i{(y_i - (mx_i + b))^2} $$

 We can go ahead and calculate the MSE for each of the three functions we proposed above.
 If we do so, we see that the first function achieves a MSE of 0.17, the second one is 0.08, and the third gets down to 0.02.
-Not surprisingly, the third function has the lowest MSE.
+Not surprisingly, the third function has the lowest MSE, confirming our guess that it was the line of best fit.

 We can get some intuition if we calculate the MSE for all $$m$$ and $$b$$ within some neighborhood and compare them.
-Consider the figure below, which uses two different visualizations of the mean squared error in the range where the slope $$m$$ is between -2 and 4, and the intercept $$p$$ is between -6 and 8.
+Consider the figure below, which uses two different visualizations of the mean squared error in the range where the slope $$m$$ is between -2 and 4, and the intercept $$b$$ is between -6 and 8.

-{%include todo.html note="change p to b, and multiply by 0.5" %}
-{% include figure_multi.md path1="/images/figures/lin_reg_mse.png" caption1="Left: A graph plotting mean squared error for $ -2 \le m \le 4 $ and $ -6 \le b \le 8 $ <br/>Right: the same figure, but visualized as a 2-d <a href=\"https://en.wikipedia.org/wiki/Contour_line\">contour plot</a> where the contour lines are logarithmically distributed height cross-sections." %}
+{% include figure_multi.md path1="/images/figures/lin_reg_mse.png" caption1="Left: A graph plotting mean squared error for $ -2 \le m \le 4 $ and $ -6 \le p \le 8 $ <br/>Right: the same figure, but visualized as a 2-d <a href=\"https://en.wikipedia.org/wiki/Contour_line\">contour plot</a> where the contour lines are logarithmically distributed height cross-sections." %}

-Looking at the two graphs above, we can see that our MSE is shaped like an elongated bowl, which appears to flatten out in an oval very roughly centered in the neighborhood around $$ (m,b) \approx (0.5, 1.0) $$.
+Looking at the two graphs above, we can see that our MSE is shaped like an elongated bowl, which appears to flatten out in an oval very roughly centered in the neighborhood around $$ (m,p) \approx (0.5, 1.0) $$.
 In fact, if we plot the MSE of a linear regression for any dataset, we will get a similar shape.
 Since we are trying to minimize the MSE, we can see that our goal is to figure out where the lowest point in the bowl lies.

 ### Adding more dimensions